-3) Opportunities for a company refer to the potential for growth and development within the company, such as expanding into new markets, acquiring complementary businesses, or launching new products.
+3) Opportunities for a company refer to the potential for growth and development, such as expanding into new markets, acquiring complementary businesses, or launching new products.

 4) Threats refer to potential challenges the company may face, such as increased competition, changes in consumer behavior, or economic downturns.

-By conducting this personal SWOT analysis example, a company can gain a deeper understanding of its strengths and weaknesses, identify opportunities for growth and development, and be prepared to tackle any potential challenges.
+By conducting this personal SWOT analysis example, a company can gain a deeper understanding of its strengths and weaknesses, identify opportunities for growth and development, and prepare to tackle any potential challenges.

 Personal SWOT analysis is a great way to tell your story and communicate your whole persona to the interviewer.
 Done well, this can help differentiate you in a competitive pool with robust self-awareness and open-mindedness.